khiwniti/enhancement-bitebase-intelligence/PROJECT_STRUCTURE.md

 - This structure follows modern full-stack development best practices
 - The monorepo approach allows for shared configurations and dependencies
-- Internationalization is built-in with support for 11 languages
+- Internationalization is built-in with support for 2 languages (English and Thai)
 - Edge computing provides global performance optimization
 - Comprehensive documentation ensures maintainability